noraworld/fan-pippi/README.md

 ## The origin of this project’s name

-This project’s name stands for a CPU **fan** control tool using **Pip** for Raspberry **Pi**.
+This project’s name stands for a CPU "**fan**" control tool using "**Pip**" for Raspberry "**Pi**".

 But, it has one more meaning.
 "Pippi" is a part of "Kare-pippi" (彼ピッピ), which is a Japanese slang used among high school girls in Japan.
-It means "more than friends, but not lovers".
-This project’s concept is "enough cooler, but not noisy", so it's a pun on the meaning "Kare-pippi".
+It means "more than friends, but not lovers."
+This project’s concept is "enough cooler, but not noisy", so it's a pun on the meaning "Kare-pippi."